CMSgov/qpp-conversion-tool/README.md

 ### Prerequisite Software

-Before you can use the qpp-conversion-tool, you must install and configure the following products on your machine:
+Before you can use the qpp-conversion-tool application, you must install and configure the following products on your machine:

 * [Git](http://git-scm.com) and/or the [GitHub application](https://desktop.github.com).